janekg89/revreaddy/readme.rst

 	* the current state of the simulation can be saved to a compact binary format with a single line and also loaded from file with a single line

-revreaddy is mainly a C++ software which is wrapped to be accessible from python.

 Installation
 ============